Contact us

 By positioning innovation within Malta’s strategic agenda, founders can ensure their entrepreneurial impact aligns with the nation’s long-term development goals.

-• Supporting partnerships in research, education, or technology.
+• Supporting research, education, or technology partnerships.

-Benefits for Founders
+Strategic Benefits of Maltese Residency & Citizenship for Founders

 • Stable EU jurisdiction and pro-business climate.